‘Grief Is the Thing with Feathers’ spreads its wings on stage

 Cillian Murphy in Enda Walsh’s adaptation of ‘Grief is the Thing with Feathers’.
 Photograph: Colm Hogan

-At first glance, Max Porter’s debut novel Grief is the Thing with Feathers seems an unlikely candidate for theatrical adaption.
-The book boasts a frantic, pacey, and devastating experience for the reader, an experience which is not easy to echo on stage.
-Enda Walsh’s work often situates his audiences as meaning-maker in his work, and this, in combination with Complicité’s trademark audio-visual spectacle, ensures the essence of Porter’s story is made manifest on stage.
+At first glance, Max Porter’s debut novel, Grief Is the Thing with Feathers, seems an unlikely candidate for theatrical adaption.
+Frantic and pacey, the book can be devastating to read, an experience that is not easy to echo on stage.
+Enda Walsh’s work often situates his audiences as meaning-maker in his work, and this, in combination with Complicité’s trademark audiovisual spectacle, ensures the essence of Porter’s story is made manifest on stage.

 Jamie Vartan’s set design, a sparsely furnished London flat, is littered with doors.
 However, Dad never gets to escape; he remains ensnared in the interior spaces that Walsh’s theatre navigates so well.
 Murphy gives a fearsome and powerful performance, balancing a subtle yet electrifying energy as he struggles with Crow as a physical and ephemeral manifestation of grief.

 At times, the vast and cavernous space of the Black Box Theatre stage seems to undermine Porter’s original depiction of claustrophobia and entrapment, but this is recovered by Murphy’s physicality as he skilfully traverses this large space.

 The constant presence of Dad’s two young sons, pyjama-clad and withdrawn, illustrates the breadth of what is at stake for this deconstructed family unit.
 The simple domestic acts that pepper everyday life nest into this gross spectacle of grief, creating a new normal.
 Both young actors (David Evans and Taighen O’ Callaghan on the night) give skilled and measured performances, artfully navigating the absence of Mum and the disintegration of Dad.